IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

 > `0.0` represent the display and screen numbers.

 > [!TIP]
-> You can include the environment variable in the Dockerfile to avoid having to set it every time you run the container,
+> You can include the environment variable in the Dockerfile to avoid having to set it every time you run the image,
 > by adding the following line:
 > ```Dockerfile
 > ENV DISPLAY=host.docker.internal:0.0
 > ```
-> After doing this, you will need to rebuild the image, and then you can run the container without the
+> After doing this, you will need to run the build command again, and then you can run the image without the
 > `-e DISPLAY=host.docker.internal:0.0` flag.
 >
 > Note that if you have the same environment variable set in the Dockerfile and in the `docker run` command,